LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Mobile SDK & Web Templates/pollock.md

 *JsonPollock.render()* will throw an Error if it fails for any reason.
 The error object will have a *message* property that will supply the error description.

-Prior to the rendering, the JSON object is validated against the JSON schema.
+Prior to the rendering, the JSON object is validated against the JSON template.
 If it fails to validate, the error object will also include an *errors* property that will hold the validation errors.

 ```javascript
 ...